 \subsection{Element and edge residuals}

 In this section we state the definition of the element and edge residuals (c.f.~\cite[Sec.~4.1]{ern-meunier-2009}) adapted to generalized poroelasticity.
-We then define from these residuals a set of a-posteriori error indicators.
+We then define from these residuals a set of a posteriori error indicators.
 These indicators can be used to bound the Galerkin residuals defined in Section~\ref{sec:aposteriori:gal-residuals}.
-The a-posteriori error indicators defined in this section will be used to carry out adaptive refinement for the numerical studies in Section~\ref{sec:numerical-experiments}.
+The a posteriori error indicators defined in this section will be used to carry out adaptive refinement for the numerical studies in Section~\ref{sec:numerical-experiments}.